SixtantIO/hum/README.md

 encoding).
 Therefore, in addition to ask and bid levels, the snapshot contains the tick and lot sizes.

+The very first byte of the snapshot represents whether the snapshot is redundant, i.e. contains no new information.
+This is useful because such snapshots can be used as a checksum by the reader, to check that the book has been encoded and replayed correctly.
+In this case, the :redundant? flag in the snapshot message is true, and the byte value is 1.

 Tick and lot sizes are each represented with one byte for the value and another for the scale.
 E.g. a tick size of 0.25 is represented as [25 2].